aldykins/delicious/README.md

 delicious
 =========

-Delicious chocolate-flavoured stylesheets: Dream, Milky Way, Toblerone, Tentaclebytes and Coaltastic.
+Delicious chocolate-flavoured stylesheets: Dream, Milky Way, Toblerone, White Chocolate and Dark Chocolate.
 Itadakimasu.

 ### ahhhh what does all this mean